cds-snc/exploration-documentation/ProcessDocumentation.md

 - **Goal 2:** Determine CDS’ level of involvement.
 - **Goal 3:** Understand the government landscape and learn about patterns and trends.

+## How we developed the service

+**1. Conducted background research**
+- Primary research: collected needs from all delivery communities about what makes a good partnership
+- Secondary research: other frameworks (maturity models)
+- Peer feedback: ODS, GDS & C4C
+- Global lens: Public Digital & Harvard Kennedy School consultations

+**2. Developed a Theory of Change**
+- Created a Theory of Change for the service
+- This informed an evaluation & monitoring plan

+**3. Prototyped the framework and the service**
+- Built the Framework: Assessment criteria & questions
+- Developed processes & artifacts to support the service

+**4. Created an org Intake model**
+- Centralized Intake for how departments come into our pipeline
+- Mapped & connected CDS business units

+**5. Piloted with 4 departments, iterating between each round**
+- Temporary Foreign Worker Program
+- NRCan CanmetENERGY
+- NRCan Flood mapping
+- IRCC Refugee resettlement

+## Naming the service

+The service has evolved immensely in the time that we've been working on it, which is reflected in the number of times we've changed the name: 3 times.

+**1. Departmental Assessment**

+The service began as a "vetting" tool, a "go/no go" on whether we would partner with a department.
+But we found that this named only described the part of the service that was evaluative.
+It sounded a bit like an exam and introduced a power dynamic between the org doing the assessing and the one being assessed.

+**2. Pre-Discovery**

+We moved to the term "Pre-Discovery", to make it sound less intimidating, and also because it fit into our "Discovery, Alpha, Beta, Live" model of phase patterns, which helped communicate what the process was.
+But after running a couple it became evident that a Pre-Discovery might not always lead to a Discovery phase, that there's multiple ways of helping a department.
+We also found that doing a Pre-Discovery had value in and of itself for a partner, and it could exist as its own service.
+So we decided to separate it from the "Discovery, Alpha, Beta, Live" model.

+**3. Exploration**

+The latest iteration, and where we've landed currently is "Exploration".
+We chose this name because we thought it was more reflective of what we're actually doing.
+We are Exploring digital service conditions by adapting to a new environment: meaning meeting new partners where **they** are at.
+Failures are okay when exploring and can bring high value and insights as we document and chart a path to build a larger view of the landscape.
+And even if it doesn’t lead to a Discovery, there are many useful small discoveries along the way.

 ## What is an Exploration?

 We have a couple of hypotheses: